CoreyMiller85/Castr2/README.md

-CASTR Version 2
+# CASTR Version 2

-*Todo
+## Todo
+- Use Redis to store all card data from queries.
-- Make action for submitting a search
+- Style app for Mobile First.

+## tech used
+- React
+- Redux
+- Axios
+- REST API
+- WebPack
+- NPM
+- MongoDB